Hoyt Road to Route 341, 11.5 miles

 Most likely, you’re wrong.
 The AT enters the Nutmeg State in Sherman.
 Sherman!
 I must admit that I don’t know much about Sherman.
-There is a small winery there (CTMQ Visit here) and a little town history museum or two, but their real claim to fame should be the Appalachian Trail.
+Here’s my Guide to Sherman, but their real claim to fame should be the Appalachian Trail.
 Truthfully, the short section in Sherman really isn’t all that exciting – but Sherman does play an integral role in the formation of the AT in Connecticut.

 And fortunately, that role is commemorated by a sturdy iron bridge over the Tenmile River on your way to (or from) Kent – the town most of you probably answered above.
 More on that bridge in a few minutes.